Description

 Defines the control direction:

 • True: Direct proportional control.
-If the input value (Xctr) increases, the control output also increases.
-Used for cooling and dehumidification control processes.
+As the input value (Xctr) increases, so does the control output.
+This is used for cooling and dehumidification control.

 • False: Inverse proportional control.
-If the input value (Xctr) increases, the control output decreases.
-Used for heating, humidification and constant pressure variable frequency control processes.
+As the input value (Xctr) increases, the control output decreases.
+This is used for heating, humidification, and constant pressure variable frequency control processes.

 Yctr